MicrosoftDocs/power-automate-docs/articles/process-mining-visualize.md

 Different activity combinations and variants are shown separately on the process map.
 A process variant is a unique path from the beginning to the end of the process.
 In other words, a process variant is a specific activity sequence, like a "trace" through the process, from start to end.
 Each variant differs from the others by at least one activity.

-You can see additional metrics, frequency of the activities, as well as process throughput time (case duration), on the process map.
+You can see more metrics, frequency of the activities, and process throughput time (case duration), on the process map.

 Frequency shows you the total number of workflows (also known as cases) passing through it.
-Case duration is the time between the very first event of the case and the last.
+Case duration is the time between the first event of the case and the last.
 Time analysis report allows you to drill down into time bottlenecks by cases, variants, and activity.
-It also shows you average time spent per activity as well as how activities occur over time.
+It also shows you average time spent per activity and how activities occur over time.

 To drill down into the process, various filters are available: